cl3mentch/innovus/README.md

 ## Editing images or portfolios
+Some images are stored in at `/static`.
 To edit images or portfolios, you will need to find `src/routes/image.js` and `src/routes/portfolio/portfolio.js`.
 Once relocated, you would see an image or portfolio object:

 ```